 Exciting developments at Zambia’s Liuwa Plain National Park make it a must-visit destination.
 Tracks4Africa’s up-to-date navigation solutions will keep you in the loop.
 By Johann Groenewald

 - 50,000 blue wildebeest arrive from Angola every November, the second largest migration of these antelope in Africa

 Among the new developments at Liuwa Plain National Park are an exclusive lodge and research by the Zambian Carnivore Programme.
 These changes are paving the way for more visitors, and more visitors mean more vehicles.
-We recently paid the park a visit to ensure Tracks4Africa’s navigation solutions are up to date.
+We paid the park a visit to ensure Tracks4Africa’s navigation solutions are up to date.

 In Liuwa Plain, the establishment of management roads versus public roads is hampered by the durability of signage.
 We found virtually no signs on any roads except in two places near camps.
 Furthermore, between floods, fires and people, signage is destroyed and cannot be relied upon.

 Tracks4Africa travellers, don’t despair.
 As travelling Africa informed is the name of our game, we’ve been liaising with park management to ensure your ease of travel.
 We will update the Tracks4Africa maps to reflect the roads that tourists can use, and if you find roads in the park that are not on our maps, then assume that you should not be driving on them.
 As self-drive travellers, we have to abide by these rules or expect to see the low-impact-high-value tourism models used elsewhere.

 Our game scout seemed to think that off-road driving is allowed in Liuwa Plain.
 After checking with park management, we were informed that it is strictly forbidden.
 And although the park is currently not overrun by tourists, it’s safe to assume that its popularity is on the rise.
 That said, the negative impact of track pollution is inevitable.

 On a budget?